intelsdi-x/snap/README.md

 If you installed Snap from binary, you can start Snap daemon via the command:
 ```
 $ sudo mkdir -p /var/log/snap
-$ sudo snapd --plugin-trust 0 --log-level 1 -o /var/log/snap &
+$ sudo snapteld --plugin-trust 0 --log-level 1 --log-path /var/log/snap &
 ```

 To view the service logs:
 ```
-$ tail -f /var/log/snap/snapd.log
+$ tail -f /var/log/snap/snapteld.log
 ```

 By default, Snap daemon will be running in standalone mode and listening on port 8181.
 To enable gossip mode, checkout the [tribe documentation](docs/TRIBE.md).
-For additional configuration options such as plugin signing and port configuration see [snapd documentation](docs/SNAPD.md).
+For additional configuration options such as plugin signing and port configuration see [snapteld documentation](docs/SNAPTELD.md).

 ### Load Plugins